Reinforcement Learning via Conservative Agent for Environments with Random Delays: Experiments

-Table~\ref{result-table} and Fig.~\ref{fig:Experiment2} present the performance of each algorithm on the MuJoCo benchmarks.
-Empirical results reveal that the proposed conservative-BPQL demonstrates the most remarkable performance across all tasks.
-In contrast, SAC, which does not account for the effect of delays, exhibits performance comparable to that of a random policy.
-Despite respectable performance in tasks with relatively small state spaces, delayed-SAC exhibits inconsistent and task-dependent performance overall.
-This may be attributed to the accumulation of prediction errors as task complexity or the degree of randomness in delay increases, underscoring the need for a more carefully designed dynamics model.
-Lastly, while DC/AC and state augmentation-MLP perform reasonably well under short maximum allowable delays, their effectiveness significantly deteriorates as $o_{\text{max}}$ increases.
+Table~\ref{result-table} presents the performance of baseline algorithms under uniformly distributed random delays with $\Delta_\text{max} = \{5, 10, 20\}$ on the continuous control tasks from the MuJoCo benchmarks.
+Empirical results reveal that the conservative-BPQL demonstrates the most remarkable performance across all tasks.
+In contrast, normal SAC, which does not account for the effect of delays, exhibits performance comparable to that of a random policy.
+Despite respectable performance in some tasks, delayed-SAC exhibits inconsistent and task-dependent performance.
+It may be attributed to the accumulation of prediction errors as task complexity or the degree of randomness in delay increases, underscoring the need for a more carefully designed dynamics model.
+Lastly, while DC/AC and state augmentation-MLP perform reasonably well, their effectiveness deteriorates substantially as the maximum delay increases.
+Additional results are given in \ref{additional-results}.

-Moreover, the results in Table~\ref{result-table} confirm that the performance of the conservative agent in random-delay environments (conservative-BPQL) is \textit{nearly identical} to that of the normal agent in constant-delay environments with $\Delta = o_{\text{max}}$ (BPQL) across all tasks.
-This strongly supports our argument that random-delay environments can be reformulated as constant-delay equivalents with the aid of the conservative agent.
-Additional results are provided in Appendix~\ref{additional-results} and Appendix \ref{exp-proposition}.
+Moreover, to support our claim in Proposition \ref{proposition}, we compare the conservative agent (conservative-BPQL) in random-delay MDPs with the normal agent (BPQL) in constant-delay MDPs with a fixed delay $\Delta = \Delta_{\max}$.
+For comparability, we report the delay-free normalized score, which is defined as where $J_{\text{algorithm}}$, $J_{\text{delay-free}}$, and $J_{\text{random}}$ represent the performance of each baseline algorithm, the delay-free SAC reference, and a random policy, respectively.
+The results in Table~\ref{normalized-score} show that the two agents achieved \textit{nearly identical} performance across all tasks.
+This provide strong empirical support for our argument that the conservative agent constructs a constant-delay surrogate under bounded random delays.